Tourism sector is optimistic as numbers tell a cheerful story

-Despite the war worries and the current situation, the overall travel and tourism is still looking up.
-That was the conclusion drawn after the ITB Berlin International Tourism Exchange concluded last month.
+Despite the current world situation interest in travel is still keen as ever.
+That was the conclusion drawn at the end of the ITB Berlin Fair last month.